emptymalei/deep-learning/dl/transformers/transformers.vanilla.md

 !!! note "Classifier"
     The dot-product attention is like a classifier that outputs the usefulness of the elements in $\mathbf V$.
 After training, $\mathbf A$ should be able to make connections between the different input elements.

+We will provide a detailed example when discussing [the applications to time series](../time-series-deep-learning/timeseries.transformer.md).

 ### Knowledge of Positions

 Positional information, or time order information for time series input, is encoded by a positional encoder that shifts the embeddings.
+The simplest positional encoder uses the cyclic nature of trig functions[@Vaswani2017-yg].
+By adding such positional information directly to the values before the data flows into the attention mechanism, we can encode the positional information into the attention mechanism[^Kazemnejad2019].

 [^illustrated_transformer]: Alammar J. The Illustrated Transformer.
 In: Jay Alammar [Internet].
 27 Jun 2018 [cited 14 Jun 2023].
 Available: http://jalammar.github.io/illustrated-transformer/
+[^Kazemnejad2019]: Kazemnejad A. Transformer Architecture: The Positional Encoding.
+In: Amirhossein Kazemnejad’s Blog [Internet].
+20 Sep 2019 [cited 7 Nov 2023].
+Available: https://kazemnejad.com/blog/transformer_architecture_positional_encoding/